Agricultural Links & Resources

 Black Knot Fact Sheet

-This fact sheet created by Toso Bozic, Woodlot Extension Specialist, Alberta Agriculture and Forestry, provides information on Black Knot removal, control and prevention.
+This fact sheet created by Toso Bozic, formerly a Woodlot Extension Specialist, Alberta Agriculture and Forestry and now with ATTS Group, provides information on Black Knot removal, control and prevention.

 Cows and Fish

 The Alberta Riparian Habitat Management Society, more commonly known as ‘Cows and Fish’ strives to foster a better understanding of how improvements in grazing and other management of riparian areas can enhance landscape health and productivity, for the benefit of landowners, agricultural producers, communities and others who use and value riparian areas.

 Trees and Drought Tip Sheet

 This fact sheet created by Toso Bozic, a specialist with ATTS Group on forestry and trees.
 This sheet provides information on watering for trees impacted by drought.

 This fact sheet created by Toso Bozic, a specialist with ATTS Group on forestry and trees.
 This sheet provides information on watering for trees in the fall and preparing for winter.

 Ducks Unlimited conserves, restores and manages wetlands and associated habitats for North America’s waterfowl.
 This website is full of information about Ducks Unlimited, frequently asked questions, news, and facts.

 The Natural Resources Conservation Board (NRCB) reviews proposals for projects that affect Alberta’s non-energy natural resources, and regulates Alberta’s confined feeding operations.
 This website includes information on NRCB guides, forms and legislation.